prateekbhatt/userjoy/apps/api/README.md

 ##### Columns:

+- ct
+- isActive (boolean)
+- liveKey
 - name
-- admin (accId)
-- team [accIds]
+- team [{accId, admin}]
 - testKey
-- liveKey
+- theme (hex color code for notifications / feedback)
-- tags [] stores all tags that the app has used for its users
+- x tags [] stores all tags that the app has used for its users
-- ct
+- url (domain url)
 - ut

 ##### Notes: